The 7 quick, inexpensive and transformative jobs I'm doing to spruce up my guest bathroom ahead of hosting season

 Lately, I have been longing for a forest-green kitchen, but that isn't on the cards right now, so I decided to use the shade in the guest bathroom instead.

-Before painting a room, I began by removing the mirror, artwork, box shelves, and cistern to give myself a blank canvas.
+Before painting the room, I began by removing the mirror, artwork, box shelves, and cistern to give myself a blank canvas.
 I then vacuumed up a not-inconsiderable number of cobwebs and cleaned the walls.
 I also lightly sanded a few flaky spots.

 3. Giving small details a makeover